rufusxx/settimana_bianca/README.md

-# Fatto a Mano <!-- omit in toc -->
+# Settimana Bianca <!-- omit in toc -->

-A website for handmade goodies!
+A website for Rufusxx's skiing holiday.

 ## 1. Table of contents